Wishing you knew more about Aboriginal culture? Search no more.

 These are community-driven and managed programs where local Aboriginal people develop and implement solutions for their own communities.
 Local environments can be vastly different, and blanket solutions from governments might impede, or even prohibit, the success of local solutions.

 Such programs can be effective in improving physical activity levels and nutrition among Aboriginal people.
-Positive results include stable diabetes rates, significant falls in smoking rates, cholesterol levels and blood pressure, "near-perfect" immunisation rates for babies, increased birth weights and fewer cases of foetal alcohol syndrome.
+Positive results include stable diabetes rates, significant falls in smoking rates, cholesterol levels and blood pressure, "near-perfect" immunisation rates for babies, increased birth weights and fewer cases of fetal alcohol syndrome.

 Ideally such community programs should form long-term relationships with sponsors.
 "Strategies that have been found to work to strengthen Indigenous organisational capacity include long-term partnerships between government and Indigenous people," says Dr Fadwa Al-Yaman, spokesperson of Closing the Gap Clearinghouse, a government-funded health initiative.